 Finding community is hard, but it's possible.

 As a result of the rummage sale, I was able to donate twice as much money compared to that which I made last year.
-I consider this a success and couldn't to do it without all of you.
+I consider this a success and couldn't do it without all of you.

 Whether you like it or not, I'm a truth teller.